AWegnerGitHub/awegnergithub.github.io-content/2023_10_23_ruby_order_of_operator_precedence.md

 ## How do you prevent this?

-There is very few reasons to utilize the English words `and` and `or` in Ruby's logical evaluations.
+There are very few reasons to utilize the English words `and` and `or` in Ruby's logical evaluations.
 Instead, these should be utilized as flow control modifiers (think `if` and `unless`) and not for boolean logic.

 Here's an example of how it should be utilized for flow control